seandstewart/bardly/pending/tragedies/hamlet/11-player.md

 Is sicklied o'er with the pale cast of thought,
 And enterprises of great pith and moment
 With this regard their currents turn awry,
-And lose the name of action.—Soft you now!
+And lose the name of action.--Soft you now!
 The fair Ophelia!
 Nymph, in thy orisons
 Be all my sins remember'd. /